Iru Kodugal: Production

 Iru Kodugal was based on the stage play of same name written by Joseph Anandan.
 It is the first collaboration between Balachander and Ganesan.
 Though uncharacteristic of Janaki to ask for roles, she asked Balachander for a role and got it.
 In a scene in the film Janaki's character meets the Chief Minister.
 Balachander wanted to bring in former Chief Minister C. N. Annadurai (he died 1969) for the scene but did not want to use a body double in his place.
-The Chief Minister is not seen in the scene, only a voice sounding like Annadurai's is heard and a pair of glasses on the table and a pen in the foreground are seen.
+Instead, Annadurai's voice was imitated by Sivagangai Sethurajan.
+Also, a pair of glasses on the table and a pen in the foreground are seen, implying that Annadurai is the intended character.

 Soundtrack

 The music was scored by V. Kumar, and Vaali wrote the lyrics.

 Release and reception

 Iru Kodugal was released on 2 October 1969.
 The Indian Express praised Balachander for adapting the play very well: "No doubt they are very good dramatic moments but there is tendency to overdo the symbolism" and went on to praise the performances of the lead actors.
-Malathi Rangarajan appreciated Janaki's performance "stomped the screen and stole our hearts [..] came up with a stellar performance".
 The film was a commercial success, and won the National Film Award for Best Feature Film in Tamil – President's silver medal in 1970, while Janaki won the Tamil Nadu State Film Award for Best Actress.